 Help with Computers / internet

 We own 10 acres of prime Pacific Northwest land and we try our best to tread lightly and keep it in a close-to natural state.
-Most of our building work is done by human-power, which means no big excavators scarring the earth and lots of wheel-barrowing, shovel-digging, and log-dragging activities.
-At the moment we have lots of tasks involving harvesting beached cedar logs to make hand-split cedar shakes and nailing them onto the house.
+Most of our building work is done by human-power, which means no big digging machines scarring the earth.
+Humans will do lots of wheel-barrowing, shovel-digging, wood chopping activitiies.
 In particular, we are looking for people that can split firewood with an axe, use a wheelbarrow to move the split firewood, and finally stack the firewood in the designated location.
 Your level of 'attention to detail' and ability to follow simple instructions may determine your fate and length of stay.

 We also have a large garden that we maintain throughout the year and are constantly looking for ways to maximize our crops and for different types of fruits and vegetables to plant, etc. Watering the garden and harvesting vegitables to eat is a common activity.

 Cooking is another skill that is useful here.
 We have primitive cooking facilities (woodstove top and two propane burners) and we try to eat as much as possible from the garden.
 This may require getting creative with meals (mostly vegetarian).

 Most of our days are easy going and simple.
 Wake up when the sun rises to be in tune with nature, eat breakfast, work for a couple of hours, take an hour for lunch, then a few more hours of work in the afternoon.
 Then relax for the evening and dinner.
 Explore the island and participate in community events.
 Or, if you prefer, enjoy the solitude and seclusion of the surrounding forest.

-This is our fourth year of hosting WorkAwayers!
+This is our fifth year of hosting WorkAwayers!
 So far we have hosted over 85 WorkAwayers from many countries around the world.

 We had many wondrous and joyous experiences with almost all of the WorkAwayers we hosted, and even developed some great long-lasting friendships in the process.

 English, some spanish and french

 As for a bathroom, we have an outhouse and a shower fort (cold water only).
 There's hot showers nearby, in case you can't handle the cold water.